StathisKotanidis/Tempify/README.md

 ## Lessons Learned:

-Working on Tempify allowed me to enhance my React skills, particularly with Context API and responsive design techniques.
+Working on Tempify allowed me to enhance my React skills and responsive design techniques.
 Implementing dynamic backgrounds with animated GIFs taught me to manage media assets effectively and improve user experience by tailoring visuals to real-time data.
 Working with an external API reinforced the importance of handling asynchronous data fetching and providing a smooth, error-free user experience.

 ---

 ## More Projects:

-- **QuizWiz** - Interactive quiz application built with React and Trivia API.
+- **QuizWiz**
-- **IP-Atlas** - A geographic IP lookup tool that visualizes IP locations on a map.
+- **IP-Atlas**
-- **NASA APP** - Displays NASA's Astronomy Picture of the Day along with additional space-related data.
+- **NASA APP**